marcin-golebiowski/typosquatting-detector-proxy/README.md

-# typosquatting-detector-proxy (based on dns-proxy project)
+# typosquatting-detector-proxy (fork of dns-proxy)

 # About
 This project is a fork of https://github.com/kolobok86/dns-proxy with modifications in order to prevent typosquatting attacks.